Navy10021/multiplex-terror-network-gnn/README.md

   - Add heads or encoders in `src/models/train_multitask_gnn.py` for alternative loss balancing or architectures.
   - Swap decoders or negative sampling in `src/models/train_linkpred_layer.py` to test other link-prediction strategies.
 - **Reporting:** regenerate summary plots with `src/analysis/plot_multitask_linkpred_summary.py` after adding new runs.

+---

+## 🔒 Ethical Considerations

+This repository is built with **defensive, academic purposes** in mind:

+- ✅ **Synthetic Data Only**
+  All networks are generated synthetically.
+No real persons, organizations, or operational data are used.
+- ✅ **Counter-Terrorism & Lawful Use**
+  The framework is intended for legitimate research in **counter-terrorism**, **criminal network analysis**, and **resilience planning**.
+- ✅ **Transparency & Reproducibility**
+  Open code for peer review and academic scrutiny.

+**Do NOT use this code to:**

+- Target legitimate political groups or civil organizations,
+- Conduct unauthorized surveillance,
+- Suppress lawful protest, free speech, or assembly,
+- Analyze real social networks without proper legal and ethical oversight.

+---

 ## 📜 License